spotinst/help/src/docs/elastigroup/features/core-features/elastigroup-capacity-instances-or-weighted.md

 Each Elastigroup has a dedicated setting to control the group Capacity.
 The Capacity of the group provides the option to control the minimal, maximal and the target numerical value representing the number of instances in the group.
 The amount can be a direct number of instances or a weighted representation of vCPUs.

-When you launch an Elastigroup, you can define the capacity units that each instance type would contribute to your application’s performance and availability.
+When you launch an Elastigroup, you can define the capacity units that each instance type would contribute to your application's performance and availability.
 By using Instance Weighting you can now define more flexible scaling rules and to maximize overall cost efficiency while putting zero DevOps efforts.

 Normally, when an application scales, it typically does that in instance units, meaning, one or more Instances at a time.
 In most of the cases – it is the same instance type or size, for example, my application scales from 5 instances of c3.2xlarge to 15 instances of c3.2xlarge at peak hours.